 Alsop took up the post of Principal Conductor of the São Paulo Symphony Orchestra in 2012 and became Music Director in July 2013.
 She continues to steer the orchestra in its artistic and creative programming, recording ventures and its education and outreach activities.
 Alsop led the orchestra on a European tour in 2012, with acclaimed performances at the BBC Proms in London and at the Concertgebouw in Amsterdam, and they return to Europe in October 2013, with concerts in Berlin, London, Paris, Salzburg and Vienna.

-In 2016, Marin Alsop will celebrate her 25th anniversary and final season as Music Director and Conductor of California’s Cabrillo Festival of Contemporary Music, where she has built a devoted audience for new music, and an award-winning orchestra.
+In 2016, Marin Alsop celebrated her 25th anniversary and final season as Music Director and Conductor of the Cabrillo Festival of Contemporary Music, where she built a devoted audience for new music, and an award-winning orchestra over her tenure (1992-2016).
 Building an orchestra is one of Alsop’s great gifts, and she retains strong links with all of her previous orchestras – Bournemouth Symphony Orchestra (Principal Conductor 2002-8; now Conductor Emeritus) and Colorado Symphony Orchestra (Music Director 1993-2005; now Music Director Laureate).
 Alsop is now Music Director Laureate of the Cabrillo Festival.

 Marin Alsop has guest-conducted the great orchestras of the world: Philadelphia, Cleveland, Los Angeles Philharmonic, Royal Concertgebouw, La Scala Philharmonic, Orchestre de Paris, Bavarian Radio Symphony.
 In Europe, she regularly returns to the Frankfurt Radio Symphony, Royal Stockholm Philharmonic and the Czech Philharmonic.
 Alsop has a close relationship with the London Symphony and London Philharmonic, appearing with both orchestras most seasons, as well as with the Orchestra of the Age of Enlightenment.
 She is also Artist in Residence at the Southbank Centre in London.